xenondevs/Docs/docs/invui/virtualinventory.md

-If you want your virtual inventory slots to have a background `ItemProvider` (which is an item that is technically in the slot, but will be ignored by all click actions) you can set the `background` parameter in `Structure.addIngredient(char key, VirtualInventory inventory, ItemProvider background)` or in the delegating `Gui.Builder` method for it.
+If you want your virtual inventory slots to have a background `ItemProvider` (which is an item that is technically in the slot, but will be ignored by all click actions) you can set the `background` parameter in `#!java Structure.addIngredient(char key, VirtualInventory inventory, ItemProvider background)` or in the delegating `Gui.Builder` method for it.
 Alternatively, you can also create the `SlotElement.VISlotElement` yourself.